Creating your first doc

 To pick a command, start typing its name followed by “Enter” or just click on it.

-Type /Snippet and select to add a code snippet.
-Snippet Studio will show up.
+/Code and select to add a code snippet.
+Our Snippet Studio will show up.

 Snippet Studio provides you with an easy way to locate a file and select a certain section from it.
 Once you have selected the code section, click “Add & Exit” (or press “Enter”).

 This will add the code snippet to your document.

 Above the snippet, you will see an area to describe and write about the snippet.
 This part does not need to be long.
 Best to just describe what the snippet does.

 Since Swimm has access to all repos authorized, we take advantage of being able to include code-coupled elements from multiple repositories.

 Smart Tokens help you keep your documentation up to date by allowing you to reference parts of your code even outside of snippets in a way that automatically updates when the code changes.

 The most common use for Smart Tokens is referencing variable, method, or function names within the document.